-As the Berlin Wall was falling, he concocted a plan to turn it into the world's longest outdoor art gallery.
+As the Berlin Wall was falling, one artist concocted a plan to turn it into the world's longest outdoor gallery

 But the fight to preserve the gallery in its original form requires constant attention.

-real estate developers enticed by the space, who covet permits to build along the gallery wall.
+In a new era of capitalism, Alavi had to fight real estate developers enticed by the space, who covet permits to build along the gallery wall.

 In a formerly dreary neighborhood of East Berlin, freedom has now wrought a skyline dominated by a major stadium, Mercedez-Benz Arena, and various high-rise condo buildings.